 So I got the idea to print a silly dragon just to try some dual color filaments.
 I used three different such filaments, so two filament switches at thirds of the total height.

 Then I got the idea that if I’m using dual color filament anyway, why flush at all?!
 So I set the flushing multiplier to zero as well as removed all flushing from the Change Filament G-code.
-Not sure if the latter was superfluous with a zero multiplier.
+The latter is probably superfluous with the zero multiplier.

 I can’t spot the exact points where the filaments switched (and the print was basically flawless).
 Chances are they ended up in infill (or the prime tower?
 But it’s just 3.06 g in total).
 This experiment had the side effect that it shows the two “Bambu PLA Basic Gradient” filaments are mostly just silly pastel colors (actually I think they do shift, but too slow for this model) while the “Bambu PLA Silk Dual Color” was closer to what I expected (and also close to the DIY dual color filament I tried, which worked much better than I expected although 45g is a bit too little - I think it could be double that on a print bed.